A subclass of polynomial function

 is the vertex:

-The x-coordinate of the vertex is the average of the two x-intercepts,
+The x-coordinate of the vertex is -b/2a.

 The y-coordinate of the vertex is the function evaluated at this x: